ccano/cc2223/session7/README.md

 curl -sL http://127.0.0.1:8080/function/print-env
 ```

-The `Invocation Count` is the global count of invocations read from the built-in Prometheus time-series. **The *Function process* is the actual command that is being call when the function is invoked (you can change it)**.
+The `Invocation Count` is the global count of invocations read from the built-in Prometheus time-series. **The *Function process* is the actual command being called when the function is invoked (you can change it)**.

 From the command line you can also manage your OpenFaaS functions using the command `faas-cli`.
 You can install this command with:
 ```
 curl -SLsf https://cli.openfaas.com | sudo sh
 ```
-and explore its use to create new functions, list active functions and such.
+and explore its use to list active functions and pull existing functions from public repos.

 ### Exercise